-‘This trip will be unforgettable and I hope I can do this again in the future’, said William, one of the four kids, after the trip.
-He was one of the participants who had their first mountaineering experience at Aiguille du Tour, and was amazed with the solidarity shown between sons and dads during the ascent.
-According to him, that is what allowed them all to reach Aiguille du Tour’s summit.
+‘This trip was unforgettable and I hope I can do this again in the future’, said William, one of the four kids, after the trip.
+He was one of the participants who had their first mountaineering experience at Aiguille du Tour and was amazed by the solidarity shown between sons and dads during the ascent.
+According to him, it was that what allowed them all to reach Aiguille du Tour’s summit.

 The other fathers agreed with Paul.
-They also considered the trip a very good opportunity to get back to the basics, and discover new things.
-Moreover, they enjoyed to have their mind very far while being close from home and daily life.
+They also considered the trip a very good opportunity to get back to the basics and discover new things.
+Moreover, they enjoyed having their mind very far while being close from home and daily life.
 And for those who hadn’t previous experience, the ascent allowed them to notice that there are a lot of things accessible in the mountains and that not everything is as extreme as it may look.

 Paul was very pleased with the guiding service of Julia and JB, an IFMGA mountain guide who joined her: ‘They were excellent because they took a lot of time to explain what we were doing and coaching each of us.
 You could feel they were really looking to transmit things, their passion, putting the right ingredients allowing the participants to share a great time together.
 But they were also tough and strict when it was necessary, like when we arrived on the glacier’.

 Augustin, one of the kids, agreed: ‘The guides were awesome’.
 It was his first mountaineering experience, so he was pleased the trip was adapted for everyone’s level: ‘It was a wonderful experience and great to live such an adventure with my dad’.
-William was impressed by the sunrise over the Alps, and the possibility of seeing some of its most famous peaks.
-And Jules, another of the boys, didn’t hesitate to say: ‘If I had the opportunity to do these kinds of experiences again, I would for sure sign for them”.
+William was impressed by the sunrise over the Alps and the possibility of seeing some of its most famous peaks.
+And Jules, another of the boys, didn’t hesitate to say: ‘If I had the opportunity to do this kind of experiences again, I would for sure sign for them”.

 The activity reinforces team spirit while enjoying a wonderful environment.
 It also shows each other different aspects of personality that might be hidden in day to day life.

-So we at Explore-Share are happy to help people to live these kind of experiences, which also shows that mountaineering is not only for top athletes, but also accessible to beginners, families with kids, and anyone willing to discover the amazing world in the mountains.
+So we at Explore-Share are happy to help people to live these kinds of experiences, which also show that mountaineering is not only for top athletes, but also accessible to beginners, families with kids, and anyone willing to discover the amazing world in the mountains.

 Stay up-to-date on the best adventures!